-DELICIOUS, SILVER-DOLLAR SIZED PANCAKE-MINIST INTRODUCING GREAT-TASTING, BUTTERMILK PANCAKE-MINIST THEY'RE THE PERFECT SIZE FOR DIPPING WITHOUT DRIPPING AS YOU RACE TO WORK.
-FOR A LIMITED TIME, GET SIX FOR JUST 99¢.
+DELICIOUS, SILVER-DOLLAR SIZED PANCAKE-MINIS" INTRODUCING GREAT-TASTING.
+BUTTERMILK PANCAKE-MINIST THEY'RE THE PERFECT SIZE FOR DIPPING WITHOUT DRIPPING AS YOU RACE TO WORK.
+FOR A LIMITED TIME.
+GET SIX FOR JUST 994.
 ONLY AT BURGER KING?
 The Huddle - LaFortune Student Center

-Smart move.
+Making Leaders for the Air Force and Better Citizens for America Cadet Chiapetta Smart move.
 The whole concept of Air Force ROTC revolves around the cultivation of leadership qualities.
 Whether you're about to start college or have already begun, it's time to make your decision, now.
-Contact Captain Klubeck -631-4676, or Klubeck.1@nd.edu TENNIS Men's, women's squads pad records with weekend wins Zalinski sets school record for singles victories By KEVIN BERCHOU Sports Writer Kelly Zalinski is unfazed by her success Her unsurpassed individual accomplishments mean virtually nothing, for they lie in the shadows of team goals that she are. far says. m o r e important.
-When Miami 3 Zalinski defeated Miami's Marcy Hora for her 117th career singles victory she surpassed Jennifer Hall to take the school's all-time record in the category.
+Contact Captain Klubeck -631-4676, or Klubeck 1@nd.edu TENNIS Men's, women's squads pad records with weekend wins Zalinski sets school record for singles victories By KEVIN BERCHOU Sports Writer Kelly Zalinski is unfazed by her success.

+Her unsurpassed individual accomplishments mean virtually nothing, for they lie in the shadows of team goals that are, she says, far m o r e important.
+W h e n Notre Dame 6 Miami 3 Zalinski defeated Miami's Marcy Hora for her 117th career singles victory she surpassed Jennifer Hall to take the school's all-time record in the category.
 Despite her sustained individual brilliance, Zalinski was far more concerned with the fact that her victory was part of a team effort that helped the Irish blow away the Hurricanes.
-"Sure I'm excited about the record," she said.
+"Sure I^m excited about the record," she said.
 "But it just means more to be part of a team.
-Winning individually is just a part of playing hard for the team.
+Winning individually is just a part of playing hard for the team."
 Zalinski played hard and played well.
 Her record-setting, effort gave the Irish a 1-0 lead they would never relinquish.
 Buoyed by the play of their senior captain, the Irish surged to a 6-3 decision over the Hurricanes.
 Michelle Dasso followed her teammate's lead with a sterling straight sets win over Alanna Broderick in No. 1 singles.
-Nina Vaughan helped Notre Dame continue to pour it on by knocking off Katia Bogomolova, again in straight sets The Hurricanes, determined to at least salvage some respectability, rallied as Meredith Laughlin knocked off Becky Varnum in No. 2 singles.
+Nina Vaughan helped Notre Dame continue to pour it on by knocking off Katia Bogomolova, again in straight sets.
+The Hurricanes, determined to at least salvage some respectability, rallied as Meredith Laughlin knocked off Becky Varnum in No. 2 singles.

 Tennis player Kelly Zalinski climbed to the top of the Notre Dame record books with her 117th career singles victory, a win over Miami's Marcy Hora.

 ence championships, and that

 "We got a good look at them," she said.
 "If we have to

 play them again, we'll be

-The upcoming postseason is

 the ultimate goal for Zalinski

 and the Irish, who have met

 with individual success this

-ready."
+The upcoming postseason is

 fact was not lost on Zalinski.